-Email archiving legal requirements vary according to state and federal laws.
+Email archiving legal requirements vary considerably, and exist at the federal and state level.
 How, and for how long you should archive emails, may also be subject to the industry your business operates in – or with whom you do business.
 We look at some of these variables and suggest a solution appropriate for most businesses.

 Storing any type of data long term can lead to issues.
 With regard to emails, mailbox quotas can get filled up – resulting in users being unable to receive emails – and mail servers can become inefficient due to the volume of data they have to manage.
-The increased resources used by mails server can impact business networks, and – if it is necessary to produce a large quantity of ESI within 30 days – the likelihood is that an operating system may be unable to cope with the demand.
+The increased resources used by mail servers can impact business networks, and – if it is necessary to produce a large quantity of ESI within 30 days – the likelihood is that an operating system may be unable to cope with the demand which means the deadline could easily be missed.

 Email archiving reduces the burden on the email server by copying email data and storing it elsewhere.
 Emails remaining on the mail server can be deleted to free up space and optimize the performance of the mail server and operating system.
-When users want to recover an email deleted from the mail server, they access it through the archive and export it as a file, print it, or restore it to the mail server.
+When users want to recover an email deleted from the mail server, they access it through the archive and export it as a file, print it, or restore it to their email account.
 The process is simple and compliant with the Federal Rules of Civil Disclosure.

 Email Archiving Legal Requirements Stipulated by Law

 The email archiving legal requirements in the healthcare industry are even more complicated.
-Although the Healthcare Insurance Portability and Accountability Act (HIPAA) does not stipulate a general retention period for electronic Protected Health Information, there are email archiving legal requirements to maintain healthcare records relating to minors until they reach the age of twenty-one years, and email correspondence relating to the death of a patient in care for up to two years.
+Although the Health Insurance Portability and Accountability Act (HIPAA) does not stipulate a general retention period for electronic Protected Health Information, there are email archiving legal requirements to maintain healthcare records relating to minors until they reach the age of twenty-one years, and email correspondence relating to the death of a patient in care for up to two years.
+Any documents relating to HIPAA compliance also need to be retained for 6 years.

 Tax-related email archiving legal requirements can vary by state, although the IRS requires electronic data to be retained for periods of between three and seven years depending on which taxes the data relates to.
 Your business might also be required to comply with the Payment Card Industry Security Standard for data retention if it processes credit card payments, or your state´s Freedom of Information Act – which, in some circumstances requires data to be produced quickly when requested.